Perspective | The blockbuster ‘Uncharted’ scenes we want to see on the big screen

 Barely three minutes into the game, Drake swings a pool cue and you’re in the middle of a barroom brawl.
 The scene is a trial by fire, forcing you to figure out Uncharted’s combat system to throw some haymakers and duck a few aimed your way.
 It all works particularly well because the hand-to-hand combat in “Uncharted 3” is clearly a step up from the previous entries in the series.

 Glass bottles shatter and chairs flip as Drake and Sully slam thugs into whatever is around them.
-The fight moves from a back room, to the front bar, the bathroom and even the kitchen.
+The fight moves from a back room to the front bar, the bathroom and even the kitchen.
 In comparison to a few others scenes on the list, the setting is modest — there are no massive explosions in the pub — but it’s a fiery shot of whiskey to kickstart the third game.

-“The settlement” — Playing cowboy in Yemen
+'The settlement’ — Playing cowboy in Yemen

 In “Uncharted 3,” Drake’s fight at the back of a cargo plane — the scene that inspired the scene in the movie trailer — leaves him stranded in the Rub’ al Khali, the largest sand desert in the world.

-Drake wanders across the dunes for two days and two nights, eventually falling on a ghost town in the middle of the desert.
+Drake wanders across the dunes for two days and nights, eventually falling on a ghost town in the middle of the desert.
 Exhausted and dehydrated, Drake stumbles around in search of water, only to discover that the town is far from abandoned.
-A group of soldiers are stationed there and Drake has to shoot his way out of town.
+A group of soldiers are stationed there, and Drake has to shoot his way out of town.

 By this point, Drake is running on fumes.
-Eventually, he’s at wit’s end, cornered behind a small wall by a half dozen soldiers.
+Eventually, he’s at wits’ end, cornered behind a small wall by a half dozen soldiers.
 It’s a rare moment for Drake, who’s usually the witty, optimistic hero.

 Just before his luck dries up, Drake is rescued by Salim, the leader of a band of local troops who oppose the soldiers searching for treasure.
-Drake hitches a ride on horseback and the group escapes into the desert.
+Drake hitches a ride on horseback, and the group escapes into the desert.

-“Hidden in plain sight” — An island jeep tour
+‘Hidden in plain sight’ — An island jeep tour

-Searching for clues in Madagascar, Drake, Sully and Sam realize mercenaries are hot on their heels; the hired guns tracked them down using the GPS on their cell phones.
+Searching for clues in Madagascar, Drake, Sully and Drake’s brother, Sam, realize mercenaries are hot on their heels; the hired guns tracked them down using the GPS on their cellphones.

 Drake and Sully race to reunite with Sam, who’s on the other side of town.
 After fighting through a band of mercenaries, the two jump into an idle jeep and take off, swerving down narrow city streets, trying to avoid an armored vehicle that’s chasing them.

-Eventually, the duo spots Sam driving away on a motorcycle, with mercenaries in pursuit.
-Drake and Sully drive parallel to the highway Sam is on but they slowly run out of options as their dirt road comes to an end.
+Eventually, the duo spots Sam driving away on a motorcycle with mercenaries in pursuit.
+Drake and Sully drive parallel to the highway Sam is on, but they slowly run out of options as their dirt road comes to an end.
 In a series of events that are part cutscene and part gameplay, Drake jumps from the jeep and hooks onto a crane hanging off one of the pursuing vehicles.

 In the end, Drake’s jeep slams into another armored car and you have to figure out how to escape the carriage of the car as it slowly starts to ignite.
 From the moment you jump into the first jeep, you’re in the middle of a blockbuster film that doesn’t stop for 12 straight minutes.

-“Lights Out” — Escaping an Italian villa
+'Lights Out’ — Escaping an Italian villa

-Looking for leads in the first half of “Uncharted 4,” Drake, his brother Sam and Sully attend a black market art auction to get their hands on a crucifix, which may contain a clue.
+Looking for leads in the first half of “Uncharted 4,” Drake, Sam and Sully attend a black market art auction to get their hands on a crucifix, which may contain a clue.

 To steal the artifact, the three kill the lights to the ballroom and snatch the cross before it’s sold at the auction.
-All goes according to plan — until it doesn’t.
-Trying to escape the guards, you scale red-tiled Italian roofs, a la “Assassins Creed."
-Amid all the scaling and jumping, Drake grabs a zipline back toward the ballroom, where Sully is ready with the getaway car.
+Everything goes according to plan — until it doesn’t.
+Trying to escape the guards, you scale red-tiled Italian roofs, a la “Assassin’s Creed."
+Amid all the scaling and jumping, Drake grabs a zip line back toward the ballroom, where Sully is ready with the getaway car.
 But the line breaks and Drake ends up swinging into an ornate glass window, barreling headfirst into a gunfight alongside Sam.

-It’s a brief transition that captures “Uncharted” at its best, with Drake half-stumbling through traps, one-step away from the brink of death.
+It’s a brief transition that captures Uncharted at its best, with Drake half-stumbling through traps, constantly one step away from the brink of death.